ibm-cloud-docs/databases-for-postgresql/connecting-psql.md

 * `0...` indicates that there might be one or more of these entries in an array.

-## Connecting
+## Creating a command line client connection

+Before creating a command line client connection, ensure that you have [set the Admin password](/docs/databases-for-postgresql?topic=databases-for-postgresql-admin-password) for your deployment.

 The `ibmcloud cdb deployment-connections` command handles everything that is involved in creating a command line client connection.
-For example, to connect to a deployment named  "example-postgres", use the following command.
+For example, to connect to a deployment named "example-postgres", use the following command:

 ```shell
 ibmcloud cdb deployment-connections example-postgres --start
 ```
 {: pre}

-Or
+or
 ```shell
 ibmcloud cdb cxn example-postgres -s
 ```